Biography

 SHORT BIOGRAPHY

 Marilyn Crispell has been a composer and performer of contemporary improvised music since 1978.
-For ten years, she was a member of the Anthony Braxton Quartet and the Reggie Workman Ensemble, and she has performed and recorded extensively as a soloist and with players on the American and international jazz scene, also working with dancers, poets, film-makers and visual artists, and teaching workshops in improvisation.
-She has been the recipient of three New York Foundation for the Arts Fellowship grants, a Guggenheim Fellowship, and a Mary Flagler Cary Charitable Trust composition commission.
+For ten years, she was a member of the Anthony Braxton Quartet and the Reggie Workman Ensemble, has been a member of Joe Lovano's Trio Tapestry since 2018, and has performed and recorded extensively as a soloist and with players on the American and international jazz scene, also working with dancers, poets, film-makers and visual artists, and teaching workshops in improvisation.
+She has been the recipient of three New York Foundation for the Arts Fellowship grants, a Guggenheim Foundation Fellowship, a Mary Flagler Cary Charitable Trust composition commission and recipient of a 2025 NEA Jazz Masters Fellowship award, an Instant Award in Improvised Music (Berlin, Germany), and a 2026 Jazz Foundation of America/Mellon Foundation Jazz Legacy Award.

 WORKSHOPS IN IMPROVISATION